MalinYamato/chat/README.md

 # Krypin Chat -- a little cozy place to stay at in Swedish
-Krypin is a secure encrypted chat with profile managment and several ways to enage in private chat and establish a private chat room on the fly.You may log in by a Google or Fasebook acount.
+Krypin is a secure encrypted chat with profile managment and several ways to enage in private chat, establish private chat rooms on the fly.
+You may log in by a Google or Fasebook acount thanks to the work of Dalton Hubble.
+The relationship between chatters and private chatters is goverened by a Directed Asyclig Graph that has a limit on node depth.
+It is possbile to chat while you view and hear those whom you chat with thanks to the team of Chicago mentioned below who built a signaling layer of WebRTC.
+WebRTC implements the RTP stream and let other impelent the signaling.
+The photoalbume carosel is based on work by Vladimir Kharlampidi.

 It is bascially a non-comercial playground to test and learn new technologhy and solutions.
-Stuff I cannot do at my company.
-My job is to design automated tradign sysgtems in Asia and is unrealted to this.
-The installation and setup are therefore very primitive at this point.
+It has not gone through regular testing and is not at all for production and should therefore be regarded as a demo of how things work or may be done.
+This are stuff that I cannot do at my company.
+My job is to design automated tradign sysgtems in Asia and this stuff is totally unrealted to that.
+The installation and setup are therefore very very primitive at this point.

+No database!
+I have a file based database solution where I store data as serialized JSON, pictures, IMs and vids using directory structures.
+For me to see all files on disk where I may redesign with ease as well as the speed to implement a write through cace for persistance are major factos behind my decision not to fall for the hype in getting a fance MYSql or Postgre just because I can or to show off that I have.
+The file based solution also makes it easer to scale and handle safe peristance with coroutines using threads (go routines) without much nead of too much wrt mutexes and syncs in the design.
+And, it will be easer to just dump the s/w on a server, chmod directories and hit run wihout wating for the elepaht to sit and serve, the DB.

-The sofware is based on work by the follwing excellent egnineers
+The sofware is based on work by the follwing excellent contributors
    - Dalton Hubble  - San Fransicco, USA
    - Lorenzo Miniero  - Chickago.
 USA
    - Alessandro Toppi - Chicago, USA